lindeci/welcome/MySQL/article/readme.md

 CREATE TABLE t2 LIKE t1;
 CREATE TABLE t3 LIKE t1;
 CREATE TABLE t4 LIKE t1;
+CREATE TABLE t5 LIKE t1;
+CREATE TABLE t6 LIKE t1;
 INSERT INTO t1 (id, a) VALUES (1,1),(2,2);
 INSERT INTO t2 SELECT * FROM t1;
 INSERT INTO t3 SELECT * FROM t1;
 INSERT INTO t4 SELECT * FROM t1;
+INSERT INTO t5 SELECT * FROM t1;
+INSERT INTO t6 SELECT * FROM t1;

 -- 开启 Hypergraph 优化器
 set optimizer_switch="hypergraph_optimizer=on";